It was, you could argue, the greatest moment of Lauryn Hill’s career. But maybe, also, the moment when things started to go wrong.

 But instead I chose to use my heart

 She served a three-month prison sentence for tax evasion last year, but has done some performing since then, and has some more shows scheduled for this fall.
-Still no sign of her second solo studio album, though.
+There is still no sign of her second solo studio album, though.

 New Jersey celebrated its 350th birthday in 2014.
 And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
 To see the entire list, click here.